Texas Medical Malpractice Law

 In general, no matter what type of medical malpractice claim you are filing, you will have to prove that:

 - You had a relationship with your medical provider.
 This usually involves showing that a doctor or hospital agreed to provide you with medical care.

 - You received substandard care.
 This requires you to show that your medical provider’s treatment was incompetent, because it was below the standard that a medical provider with similar training, facilities and skills would have provided.
 You will need to have a medical professional that is the peer of the defendant testify as an expert witness regarding how a competent doctor, nurse or hospital would have handled your treatment.

 - The substandard care you received led to your injury.
-This means you must show that your medical provider’s negligent treatment was directly to blame for your health condition worsening and that your illness or injury was not the result of some other cause.
+You must show that your medical provider’s negligent treatment was directly to blame for your health condition worsening.
+You must also show that any previoius injuries had nothing to do with your current physical circumstances.

 I Need a Houston Medical Malpractice Lawyer.
 Se Habla Español!

 Phillip Brantley & Associates, P.C. has been defending the rights of injury victims since 1989.
-We have faced off against hospitals, large insurance companies and high-priced legal departments at the negotiating table and in the courtroom.
+We have faced off against hospitals, large insurance companies and high-priced legal departments.
+We have taken them on at the negotiating table and in the courtroom.
 You do not have to do this on your own.

 Let us guide you through the process of holding those responsible for your pain and suffering accountable.
 To learn more, call us and set up a free consultation with our Houston medical negligence lawyer today.
 Se habla español.